MatheusKS95/MatheusKS95/README.md

 ### Hi there 👋
 I'm Matheus K. Schaefer, a programmer from Brazil.
-I'm interested in multimedia and tools programming, mostly in "lower level" programming languages such as C.
+In real life I do back-end stuff in C# and sometimes front-end too, however I moonlight with multimedia and tools programming, mostly in "lower level" programming languages such as C.

 #### Things I'm working on 🔭
-I'm a freelance programmer.
-I use Bitbucket and Github to host most of my own projects.
-I'm currently working in a videogame of my own.
+Outside work, I'm currently working in a videogame of my own.
 I'm also working with helper libraries for video game development, real-time rendering and utilities.
 Most of my code is written in C, but I know other languages as well (including, but not limited to: Java, C#, Lua, JavaScript).

 #### I'm learning 🌱
 Currently I'm learning modern and next-gen graphics APIs in order to work on my games and to improving my C and shading knowledge - currently using SDL GPU API for my newer projects.
 Also planning to get my hands dirty with Vulkan and WebGPU.
 I worked with OpenGL 4+ on past projects, most of them ported to SDL GPU API or raylib.
 I'm also learning new libraries (and creating them) and using them to work with my tools.